AI Real Estate Team Software: What Team Leads Need

 But here's the part most brokers miss: hiring solves capacity but doesn't fix the underlying process problem.

 Two TCs doing things differently is not twice the capacity.
 It's twice the inconsistency.
 Agent A's transactions are handled one way.
 Agent B's, another.
 Your buyers and sellers get different experiences depending on who picks up the file.
-Your agents can't predict what to expect.
-And when someone is out sick or leaves, the institutional knowledge walks out the door with them.
+And when someone leaves, the institutional knowledge walks out the door with them.

 The real question for a growing team isn't "how many TCs do we need?"
 It's "are we running an efficient system that scales?"
 Those are very different problems with very different solutions.